Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Discussion and Conclusions

-It could be that DM interacts with ordinary matter but not through a photon.
-Therefore in Fig. \ref{fig:sigma} we show upper limits on the DM-nucleon momentum-transfer cross section, for a variety of cross section dependences on relative velocity $\sigma_{\textup{N}\chi} (v_\textup{rel}) = \sigma_{v_0} (v_\textup{rel}/v_0)^n$.
-The limits from Leo T are shown at $v_0=$ 10 km/s, and those from G33.4$-$8.0 are shown at $v_0=$ 200 km/s. $n= -4$ arises for a massless mediator as in Rutherford scattering, $n=-2$ for DM having an electric dipole moment \cite{sigurdson_DMdipole}; while a Yukawa interaction produces more complex $v$-dependence not generally described by a simple power law \cite{XFinprep20}.
-For $n=-4$, the bound from Leo T for sub-GeV DM is comparable to the strongest bound in the current literature which is from CMB analysis by \cite{boddy18}.
-See SM for constraints on velocity independent and elastic DM-electron interactions by Leo T. We have used the Leo T dwarf galaxy to constrain DM interactions with ordinary matter over a large DM mass range, by requiring that DM-gas interactions transfer energy at a lower rate than the radiative cooling rate.
-Leo T sets stronger bounds than all the previous literature on ultra-light hidden photon DM for nearly all of the mass range $10^{-23}\lesssim m_\textup{DM} \lesssim 10^{-10}$ eV.
+Observational searches for dwarf galaxies in the local group and beyond have recently gained a huge momentum as a result of numerous high-precision surveys.
+Traditionally, observations of dwarf galaxies been used to probe DM self-annihilation or DM decay.
+We have shown here, for the first time, that dwarf galaxies can also be used to probe DM interactions with ordinary matter.
+We used observations of a particular gas-rich dwarf galaxy called Leo~T and required that DM-gas interactions transfer energy at a lower rate than the gas radiative cooling rate.
+Leo~T sets stronger bounds than all the previous literature on ultra-light hidden photon DM for nearly all of the mass range $10^{-23}\lesssim m_\textup{DM} \lesssim 10^{-10}$ eV.
 Our constraints on other models, e.g., millicharged DM, complement those of the CMB as the systematics and assumptions in our analysis are entirely different from those in the CMB analysis (e.g., the assumption of a quasi-linear prescription for the relative bulk velocity in the nonlinear Boltzmann calculation \cite{dvorkin14,boddy18,Kov18_MClimits,Xu18_CMB,Slatyer18_CMB}).
-The bounds on millicharged DM from Leo T are also a valuable complement to direct detection experiments since they {\it i)} directly probe much lower $v_\textup{rel}$ than previously tested, {\it ii)} avoid the problem for Cresst Surface Run and XQC that the efficiency of thermalization in the detectors has not yet been measured and must be calibrated experimentally before their results can be translated into DM limits \cite{mahdawi18}, {\it iii)} are independent of the uncertainties in the velocity distribution and number density of DM at Earth \cite{necib+18,AntHel18,ManMajRen19} and {\it iv)} are independent of possible uncertainty in charged DM distribution due to magnetic fields from various sources in the Milky Way \cite{chuzhoy09,McDermott11_millicharge,MunLoeb18,DunHal18_MilliConstraint}.
-We also present first limits from robust Milky Way gas clouds, complementing Leo T with greater sensitivity to higher DM-gas relative velocities. \acknowledgments
+The bounds on millicharged DM from Leo~T are also a valuable complement to direct detection experiments since they {\it i)} are independent of possible uncertainty in charged DM distribution due to magnetic fields from various sources in the Milky Way \cite{chuzhoy09,McDermott11_millicharge,MunLoeb18,DunHal18_MilliConstraint}, {\it ii)} directly probe much lower $v_\textup{rel}$ than previously tested, {\it iii)} avoid the problem for CRESST Surface Run and XQC that the efficiency of thermalization in the detectors has not yet been measured and must be calibrated experimentally before their results can be translated into DM limits \cite{mahdawi18}, and {\it iv)} are independent of the uncertainties in the velocity distribution and number density of DM at Earth \cite{necib+18,AntHel18,ManMajRen19}.
+We also present first limits from robust Milky Way gas clouds, complementing Leo~T with greater sensitivity to higher DM-baryon relative velocities.